kian0305/bendsql/docs/bendsql_docs.md

 ![](https://tva3.sinaimg.cn/large/005UfcOkly8h78cbw42jcj30z80b0aat.jpg)

 If you don't have an account yet, create one in Databend Cloud.
-Signing into bendsql requires your organization's information.
+Signing into your Databend Cloud account in bendsql requires your organization's information.
 You can press Enter to select the default organization during the sign-in process and then change it afterwards with the command ` bendsql cloud configure --org <your_org> `.

 ### Manage Warehouses